 Illumination: Tree Lights (held November-January) — For the holiday season, The Morton Arboretum glows with lights, sights and sounds that transform a Chicago-area wintertime walk in the woods into a colorful, inspiring experience like no other.

-What Else Is at the Arboretum?
+What Else Will You Find at the Arboretum?

 The Arboretum is comprised of 1,700 acres of space, which includes 16 miles of trails, 500 acres of plant collections and specialty gardens and 900 acres of woodlands, prairies, meadows, lakes and streams.
 Families can ride on the Acorn Express Tram to cover serious ground, hike or bike.
 Visitors are able to take part in the great outdoors as well as contribute to a non-profit science, research and conservation organization that plants and protects trees for a healthier world—how cool is that?!